 Proper, balanced nutrition is essential for recovery.
 Evlo members should refer to our nutrition modules formulated by Functional Registered Dietitian Katherine Andrew.

 If you are unable to improve your sleep, stress levels, or nutrition at this stage in your life, consider decreasing the frequency and/or intensity of your workouts.

 Exercise programming: This is our bread and butter here at Evlo!
 We intentionally program each week of classes as to avoid overuse and aid in appropriate recovery.
-Muscle groups are never worked two days in a row, regardless of which schedule you are following!
+Therefore, muscle groups are never worked two days in a row, regardless of which schedule you are following!
 We recommend at least one day of recovery before working a muscle group again.
 This can vary greatly based on intensity/specificity of muscle loading.